-Applicants should expect to receive their Passport in about four to six weeks.
-For an additional fee of $60.00, the process may be expedited, or shortened to 10 business days.
+Applicants should expect to receive their Passport in about six to eight weeks.

 **Passport Applications are now processed in both of the Wayne County Clerk of Courts Title Offices located at 200 Vanover St. in Wooster (across from the fairgrounds) and at Orrville City Hall, 207 N. Main St. in Orrville.
 Hours of operation are: Monday-Friday, 8:00 a.m. to 4:30 p.m.with extended hours on Thursday to 6:00 p.m. and Saturday 8:00 a.m. to noon at the Wooster location only.